 has been an artist all her life, working in many different media, including canvas, concrete design and sculpture.
 She paints in watercolors, oils, pastels and acrylics.
 Her Saturday afternoon class includes painting demonstrations and a variety of techniques in water media, inspired by our lovely oceanside location.
 She is here for you, with personal guidance to nurture your creativity, while encouraging you to listen to your own artistic voice.
 In addition to her visual art, she’s attended song camp regularly for several camps, and writes lyrics and spoken word, as does her husband Virgil.
 Words and paint—it’s all art!

-Linda has a BA in Fine Art from the University of Wisconsin and a teaching credential.
-She earned an MS in Education from Cal State and an MFA in Fine Art from SFSU.
+Linda has a BA in Fine Art from the University of Wisconsin, an MS in Education from Cal State and an MFA in Fine Art from SFSU.